kailuowang/S3WebUI/src/test/readme.txt

 To add tests to your project create a TestNG xml descriptor called *Test.xml (e.g. FooTest.xml) next to your test classes and run ant test.

+You also need to create your test.properties from test.properties.template